 GOP Congressman Devin Nunes will leave House to work for Trump media company

-California Representative Devin Nunes is leaving Congress to work for former President Donald Trump's media company, the company and Nunes said in a statement Monday.
+California Representative Devin Nunes is leaving Congress to be the CEO of former President Donald Trump's media company, the company and Nunes said in a statement Monday.

 Nunes is the 12th House Republican to leave during the 2022 election cycle.
 He's the second to resign before his term ends.
 Ohio Congressman Steve Stivers was the first after he took a role with Ohio's Chamber of Commerce.